YazeedAlKhalaf/alyamamah/README.md

 Features:

-- View your schedule easily
+- View your schedule easily since you joined university
 - Widget to view the schedule from your home screen (iOS only)
-- Widget to view the schedule from your home screen
 - See the absences directly
+- View your grades
 - Preview your profile and edit it seamlessly
 - Arabic and English language support
 - Dark and Light mode support
+- AlYamamahGPT, currently feature flagged: ChatGPT but with Al Yamamah knowledge.

 Currently the app supports the following platforms:

 - iOS
 - Android
-- macOS
-- Web

 Those platforms have some issues but are planned to be supported in the future: